 2 = Very lean

-- Very thin layer of fat under the skin
+- Very thin layer of fat can be felt

-- Rump sloping from backbone to point of hips, only rounded if very fit
+- Hindquarters are sloping from the backbone to point of hips, and are only rounded if the horse is fit

-- Thin layer of fat under the skin
+- Thin layer of fat can be felt

 4 = Fat